ICESAT-2HackWeek/learning-resources/docs/projects/overview.md

 ### Proposed methods/tools

-Building from what you learn at waterhackweek, what new approaches would you like to try to implement?
+Building from what you learn at this hackweek, what new approaches would you like to try to implement?

 ### Background reading